namnam2303/namnam2303/README.md

 ## 🚀 Skills

-- **Full Stack Development:** Proficient in building end-to-end web applications using:
+- **Web Development:** Proficient in building end-to-end web applications using:
   - Angular, ReactJS for the front-end
   - Java Spring Boot for the back-end